fluidattacks/makes-example/README.md

 to pull already-built [Nix derivations](https://nixos.org/manual/nix/stable/expressions/derivations.html) so they don't have to build the same thing twice.
-All derivations are cryptographically signed, thus avoiding cache tampering.
+All derivations are cryptographically signed, which helps avoiding cache tampering.

-### The example API
+# The example API

 In the `api` directory
 you will find four relevant paths.